microsoft/pg_paxos/README.md

     CREATE EXTENSION dblink;
     CREATE EXTENSION pg_paxos;

-To do table replication, pg_paxos uses PostgreSQL's executor hooks.
+To do table replication, pg_paxos uses PostgreSQL's executor hooks to log SQL queries performed by the user in the Paxos log.
 To activate executor hooks, add pg_paxos to the shared_preload_libraries in postgresql.conf and restart postgres.
 It is also advisable to specify a unique node_id, which is needed to guarantee consistency in certain scenarios.

     # in postgresql.conf
     shared_preload_libraries = 'pg_paxos'